luisdavidgd/tcgp-checker/README.md

 | 2      | 0    | Metapod    | A1  | 6      |
 | ...    | ...  | ...        | ... | ...    |

-#### Recommendation Text File
+#### Deck Text File
-The recommendation file is a .txt file containing the following format:
+The deck file is a .txt file containing the following format:

 - The first value is the quantity of cards needed for the deck.
 - The second value is the name of the Pokémon (ignored in the comparison).